A Feature Selection Method for Multivariate Performance Measures

 As from \cite{Mutapcic09}, such cutting plane algorithm can converge to a robust optimal solution within tens of iterations with the exact worst-case analysis.
 Specifically, for a fixed $\alpha^t$, the worst-case analysis can be done by solving,

 which is referred to as the group generation procedure.
-However, Problem (\ref{prob:svm-mpm-ours_dual}) and (\ref{prob:find_most_violated_d}) cannot be solved directly due to the exponential size of $\alpha$, we will show that they are readily solved in Section \ref{sec:selection} and Section \ref{sec:violate}, respectively.
+Even though Problem (\ref{prob:svm-mpm-ours_dual}) and (\ref{prob:find_most_violated_d}) cannot be solved directly due to the exponential size of $\alpha$, we will show that they are readily solved in Section \ref{sec:selection} and Section \ref{sec:violate}, respectively.